-Sometimes you need to send files from Android to Mac; however, when you plug an Android smartphone or tablet into a Mac then you find nothing happens!
-Transferring android files to Mac causes users a lot of troubles, to be true, but this article will give you three practical and easy ways to transfer Android files to Mac, for example, transferring files from Samsung, LG, Nexus, Google Pixel, HTC, Xiaomi to iMac/MacBook.
+Sometimes you need to send photos in bulk or several large files from Android to Mac.
+However, when you connect your Android smartphone or tablet to a Mac then you find nothing happens!
+Transferring files from Android to Mac causes users a lot of trouble, to be true.
+Sometimes it's related to the compatibility issue.
+Then how to download pictures from an Android phone to Mac?

 The best way to send files to Mac is using Android File Transfer.
-It is an official tool developed by Android team, small but powerful, allowing you to browse and transfer files between your Mac and your Android device.
+It is an official tool developed by the Android team, small but powerful, allowing you to browse and transfer files between your Mac and your Android device.
 Notice that it only supports Android 3.0 or later; and it can read and transfer the files and folders only in the internal storage and portable storage of your Android device, so it can't transfer contacts, messages or call logs.
 But it's free and safe to use it to send files!
 All you have to do is:

-1. Download the app from Android File Transfer.
+Download the app from Android File Transfer.

-4. Now you are able to browse your phone's internal storage and portable storage.
+- Now you are able to browse your phone's internal storage and portable storage.
 You can drag files and folders (up to 4GB) to your Mac.

 Download FonePaw Android Data Recovery and install it to have a try right now.